Raaynbo/linkedlist/README.md

 # Linked list TOP project

-## NOTE : ther is only one commit because is only imported code from another repo (private) where I do main DSA training stuff.
+## NOTE : only one commit because I imported code from another repo (private) where I do my DSA training stuff.

 ### Linked List